HTML 102

 Any PHP code in a requested file is executed by the PHP runtime, usuallyto create dynamic web page content or dynamic images used on websites or elsewhere.

-We will also cover classes, blocks and spend a great deal of time on Responsive Web Design makes your web page look good on all devices (desktops, tablets, and phones).
+We will also cover classes, blocks and spend a great deal of time on Responsive

-Responsive Web Design is about using HTML and CSS to resize, hide, shrink, enlarge, or move the content to make it look good on any screen:
+Design is about using HTML and CSS to resize, hide, shrink, enlarge, or move

 Hello